 The consultants on board are Lancaster Engineering and Angelo Planning Group.

 Community Members from all walks of life are sought to join the committee.
-The application does specify which types of lived experience or expertise we are most interested in.
+The application does specify which types of lived experience or expertise we are most interested in, but we are seeking all kinds of residents and employees.
+Residents new and old, renters and homeowners are encouraged to apply!
 The committee will have 2 members from the Richmond Neighborhood Association and 2 members from the Division-Clinton Business Association.
-Stay tuned for the committee application soon!

 PBOT is recruiting for the committee in January and February 2020.
 Committee members will be selected in March and the process will begin in April 2020.
 The process will take between 10 and 18 months.